 Rock Island Railroad

-Johnston began working as a railroad fireman for the Rock Island in Davenport, married Mary Bogart in 1874, moved with his family about 1880 to Stuart, Iowa, and made his home there.
+Johnston began working as a railroad fireman for the Rock Island in Davenport, married Mary Bogart in 1874, moved with his family about 1880 to Stuart, Iowa, where they made their home.

 He survived a terrible accident on January 10, 1899, when two engines collided at the Chautauqua switch just east of Council Bluffs.
 Murray Johnston was the engineer on the regular train.
 He jumped off and into a ditch.
-A runaway boxcar sheared over Johnston, but he was okay.
+A runaway boxcar sheared over Johnston, but he wasn’t hurt.
 Two of the three men on the other engine, No. 829, were killed.
 It was believed that the accident had been because the other engineer was intoxicated.